psychemedia/winter-tales/src/gawain_notes.md

 "Surely not, surely not, you dark horse you..." said the Lord.
 And then they lounged by the fire, and feasted, and agreed to the same game again, on the morrow, each of their takings to be traded at the end of the day.

-*And that night they listened to stories from the West, from Ireland and Wales.
+*And that night they listened to stories from the West, from Ireland and from Wales.
 Of...
 And you may have heard me tell those tales before, or you may not, or you may yet hear me tell them again, but I'm afraid that time is such that it does not let me tell them now.*

 And eventually they went to bed.
 Separately, just in case you were in any doubt...

 But even though they had been up late, by the third cock's crow, the Lord was up for __mass, and a quick, early breakfast__, and out on the hunt again.
-And before long, the hounds had picked up the scent of a mighty wild boar, bigger than the biggest of big things, even as wild boars go, and whenever they got near, it fought back in return, and mauled many of the men with its gleaming white tusks.
+And before long, the hounds had picked up the scent of a mighty wild boar, bigger than the biggest of big things, even as wild boars go, and whenever they got near, it fought back in return, and mauled many of the men and killed many of the dogs with its gleaming white tusks.
 And even their arrows bounced off its thick, tough hide.

 The boar is cornered again, and again it breaks free, and heads in to the forest, pursued by the Lord alone.